 Where is Leticia, Colombia?

-Situated at the intersection of Colombia, Peru, and Brazil, this area is also called the Tres Fronteras.
-Leticia offers the chance to hit 3 countries in one day.
+Leticia is situated at the intersection of Colombia, Peru, and Brazil.
+This area is also called the Tres Fronteras.
+Leticia offers the chance to experience three countries in one day.
 As cool as that is, the real beauty lies deep in the Selva (Jungle).
 Once you have taken the chance to explore Leticia and the 2 other intersecting countries, get out deeper into the jungle.
 However, before you arrive, here are some realities of Leticia.

 Money: Because like the WU-Tang Clan has preached for the last 20 years, “Cash Rules Everything Around Me” (For those not familiar with the reference, video below).